February 6, 2026

 • Your contact information and CV or resume;

 • An abstract of 1-2 pages describing the exhibition’s premise and objective(s).
-This should discuss the exhibition’s themes, intended audience, cultural and regional significance, and curatorial viewpoint;.
+This should discuss the exhibition’s themes, intended audience, cultural and regional significance (Inland Empire), and curatorial viewpoint.

 • Please note if there are any works proposed for the show which will require shipping from outside the region, special handling/installation, loan fees, or other considerations.